rstyczynski/OCI_notes/cli/autocomplete.md

 ## OCI resource path
 OCI resource model is strictly related to compartments.
 This great virtualization of server rooms' access control adds breaking trough flexibility for resource distribution in the OCI tenancy, for the price of dealing with long and boring OCI identifiers - ocids.

+> [!Note]
-During my tool developments I discovered that it's an interesting idea to apply URI concept to address OCI resources.
+> During my tool developments I discovered that it's an interesting idea to apply URI concept to address OCI resources.
 Each resource must exist in one and only one compartment, so URI may be applied; to make it simpler I'll decide to use regular Linux directory path.

 Here is example of bastion service located in meet-me-room compartment under prod compartment.